christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 Finally, you can use `INSTANTIATE_TEST_SUITE_P` to instantiate the test suite with any set of parameters you want. googletest defines a number of functions for generating test parameters.
-They return what we call (surprise!) *parameter generators*.
+They return what we call (surprise!) *declarations generators*.
 Here is a summary of them, which are all in the `testing`
 namespace: